cklei379/Sem1Portfolio/README.md

 # Sem1+2Portfolio
-Consists of python projects done in semester 1
+Consists of python projects done in semester 1 and 2

 Rock Paper Scissors:
 This project inputs a players choice and plays it against the computer.
 It keeps track of the player and computer's score and the player has a choice in how many rounds they can play.
 This code uses the random library to generate random plays for the computer.